RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 In order to use the Okta organization plugin, Roadie needs an Okta API token, and the organization URL to communicate with Okta APIs.
 On this page, you'll learn how to set up this API token in your Roadie Admin panel.

-## Prerequisites
+## Steps

+### Step 1: Obtain an Okta API token
 Obtain an [Okta API token](https://developer.okta.com/docs/guides/create-an-api-token/) to use with Roadie Backstage.

-## Steps

-### Step 1: Set the Okta API token
+### Step 2: Set the Okta API token

 Set the `OKTA_TOKEN` secret in the secrete manager of your Roadie Backstage Admin panel, located in the following path: